byroot/byroot.github.io/_posts/2025-01-29-so-you-want-to-remove-the-gvl.markdown

 enter the same method with the same argument.

 In other words, this code is subject to race conditions, even with a GVL.
-To be even more precise, it's subject to a *check-then-act* condition.
+To be even more precise, it's subject to a *check-then-act* race condition.

 If it's subject to race conditions, you can logically deduce that it's not thread-safe.
 But here again, it depends.